Soostone/katip/katip/README.md

 * *Debug-Friendly:* Critical details for monitoring production systems such as host, PID, thread id, module and line location are automatically captured.
-User-specified attributes such ass environment (e.g. Production, Test, Dev) and system name are also captured.
+User-specified attributes such as environment (e.g. Production, Test, Dev) and system name are also captured.